Meghan Markle ‘Glowing’ After Romantic Visit With Prince Harry

 “Megan had a glow about her.”

-This was the first time Meghan Markle was spotted following her extended trip to London with Prince Harry, as the couple continued to further their romantic relationship.
+This was the first time Meghan Markle was spotted following her extended trip to London with Prince Harry as the couple continued to further their romantic relationship.

 The closest I will ever come to channeling @Beyonce. #hotsauceinmybagswag #actually #just #hotsauceinmybag ???? (photo cred: @jessicamulroney)